-The center of gravity (not to be confused with center of mass) of a body is a point where the weight of the body acts and total gravitational torque on the body is zero.
+The center of gravity of a body is a point where the weight of the body acts and the total gravitational torque on the body is zero.

-This is the condition, when center of mass of the body lies at the origin.
+This is the condition when the center of mass of the body lies at the origin.
 As position vectors are taken with respect to the CG, the center of gravity of the body coincides with the center of mass of the body.

 Calculation of Center of Gravity

-Calculate the center of gravity of following diagram:
+Calculate the center of gravity of the following diagram:

 Step 1: Draw Free Body Diagram of the System

 Step 2: Find Weight Distance Moment with Reference to Datum